lxstkrieger/Lxstkrieger.github.io/README.md

+#Please dont use the Music function i must fix issues with Lavalink

 ## Empire Bot

 I'm not the best developer.
 I've been doing this as a hobby for a long time.
 I wanted my first project on GitHub to be a discord bot because I want people to have fun with it.